 - Finance can be difficult: Crash safety levels/occupant protection may be inferior to EU cars

-- Insurance can be higher: The handbook and service history is likely to be in Japanese
+- Imported car insurance can be higher: The handbook and service history is likely to be in Japanese

 - The recorded mileage cannot be guaranteed.

 - You won't have an anti-perforation warranty: The brake balance might feel different

 - The suspension might feel stiffer

 - It may be harder to service and maintain the car, even from 'official' UK dealers

 - UK dealers' diagnostic equipment may be incompatible making servicing difficult

 - Some dealers may provide parts and servicing, but check before you buy